 Bulk Processing "Leaf" Bags - 37.5" x 51.0" Flat High Barrier Bags

-The same proprietary material used for IMPAK’s Green Hops Bags is used on these large high barrier bags for bulk processing of whole-leaf hops, or even pellets.
+The same proprietary material used for IMPAK’s Green Hops and Hemp Bags is used on these large high barrier bags for bulk processing of whole-leaf hops and hemp, or even pellets.

 Although the bags are silver, not green, they have the same sealing layer which is capable of sealing directly through powders and oils.
 They can also be opened by cutting a portion off and then resealed afterwards.